jeffreykegler/hoonlint/misc/whitespace.md

 ## Horizontal Alignment

-All text blocks in Hoon are aligned horizontally in one of 5 ways:

-* **Initial**: The first text block of a Hoon source file starts at column 1.
+Three kinds of horizontal alignment will be of special interest:

-* **Tight**:  A text block is tightly aligned if is immediately preceded by, and separated from another text block by, a horizontal one-stop gap.
+* **Tight**:  A text block is tightly aligned if is immediately preceded by, and separated from, another text block by a horizontal one-stop gap.
 Note that, by this definition, the first text block on a line can never be tightly aligned.